-The telemarketing firm was already using an embedded HTML iFrame hosted on the AuricVault® servers to collect and tokenize the credit card account number.
+The order management service was already using an embedded HTML iFrame hosted on the AuricVault® servers to collect and tokenize the credit card account number.

-A detokenization web proxy service accepts out-bound JSON-RPC web API request from the order management firm, replaces the AuricVault® token with the original credit card data, and then securely forwards the order information to the end company.
+A detokenization web proxy service accepts out-bound JSON-RPC web API request from the order management service, replaces the AuricVault® token with the original credit card data, and then securely forwards the order information to the manufacturer.

 Auric deployed this solution with minimal change to the firm’s existing environment: